TheShing/gtasa_crashfix/README.md

 - Added the `interiormusic` option to `crashes.cfg`, allowing interior music to be enabled or disabled.
   `interiormusic 1` enables the original GTA: San Andreas interior music, while `interiormusic 0` disables it.

+- Disabled automatic updates of `crashes.asi` from the original repository.
+  The modified version can no longer be automatically replaced by the original build.

 ### Modified version